Healthy living

 Peak performance

-Healthy living bookmark icon off
+In Healthy living

 The pandemic has shifted consumer attitudes towards health, with preventative measures gaining popularity, and supplements seeing a spike in sales.
 Recent IRI data shows that vitamins, minerals and supplements (VMS) have maintained the popularity sparked by the outbreak of Covid-19.